eslint/rfcs/designs/2024-config-extends/README.md

 ## Open Questions

-1. **Is `@eslint/config` the right package name?** We could name it `@eslint/define-config`, but that seems like a name that implies `defineConfig()` will be the only export for that package.
-Using `@eslint/config` seems like it would give us the flexibility to add different kinds of helpers in the future without needing to create a separate package for each.
-I'm still unsure if this is the correct choice.
 1. **Is the `>` character a good representation of "extends" in `name`?** Is that unique enough?
 Should we use the string `"extends"` instead?
 Or something else?
 1. **How should Config Inspector show extended configs?** Right now, Config Inspector would receive the already-flattened config array.
 It could infer from the `>` in config names which configs were related to one another, but should how would that work when a config didn't have a name?
 Should we maybe provide additional data in the form of a symbol property config objects that Config Inspector can read to determine the relationship between config objects?
 And would Config Inspector alter its view in some way to show this relationship?